Shilpasrii/Employee-Attendance-Management-System-/README.md

 ## Features

-- **Add Employees:** Easily input employee details, including name, email, phone number, address, post, and salary.
+- **Add Employees:** Easily input employee details, including name, email, phone number, address, post and salary.

 - **Display Records:** View a list of all employee records in an organized manner.